 Things to Do in Corning NY

 Corning is a fairly small town, but there are a lot of activities to do for all types of travelers.
-Here are some things to do in Corning NY and surrounding areas in the Southern Finger Lakes.
+Here are some things to do when visiting Corning NY and surrounding areas in the Southern Finger Lakes.

 The Corning Museum of Glass is the world’s largest museum dedicated to the art, history, and science of glass.
 The Corning Museum of Glass opened in 1951 and has 5 different galleries.
 The museum hosts glassmaking demos throughout the day and guests get to make their own glass as a souvenir.
 If you’re visiting Corning, NY with family, admission for kids and teens is free.